drcscodes/drcs.codes/res/ai/slides/uncertainty.md

 \end{center}
 ```

-## MOdel Checking in the Uncertain WUmpus WOrld
+## Model Checking in the Uncertain WUmpus World

 ```{=latex}